-In this section, we complement the results presented in the Section \ref{case}.
-Figure \ref{fig:vsup_all} presents the graphs for the predicted yields for the BAMMIT model applied to the Irish time series data set (except year 2015).
+We complement the results presented in the Section \ref{case} by presenting in Figure \ref{fig:vsup_all} the graphs for the predicted yields for the BAMMIT model applied to the Irish time series data set.
 Analysing only the legend of the figures and looking at the value scale it is possible to see that the forecast of wheat yield for the year 2015 (presented in Figure \ref{heatmap}) was higher than that for all the other years.
-In order to clearly observe the behaviour of genotype and environment predictors in each year, we do not scale the estimated value and the uncertainty legend to be equal across plots.
-Thus, we prevent years with high production and low uncertainty having an intense colour while years with contrary behaviour have a washed-out colour.
+In order to clearly observe the behaviour of genotype and environment predictors over the years, we scale the estimated value and the uncertainty legend to be equal across plots.
+Thus, years with high production and low uncertainty have an intense colour while years with contrary behaviour have a washed-out colour.